 Step 1: Slice, Toss, and Mix

-To begin, slice the pork loins into thin strips.
-Then, toss the pork strips in a mixture of arrowroot starch, salt and garlic powder.
-Next, mix the wet ingredients together to make a sauce.
+To begin, slice the pork loins into thin strips or 1-inch pieces.
+Then, toss the pork strips in a mixture of corn starch, a teaspoon salt and garlic powder in a medium bowl (Image 2).
+Next, mix the wet ingredients together to make a sauce (Image 1).

 Step 2: Sauté

-Then, heat 1 tbsp of oil in a non-stick pan over medium heat.
-Cook the pork strips in batches until browned on all sides and remove from the pan.
+Then, heat 1 tablespoon of oil in a non-stick pan or wok over medium to medium-high heat.
+Cook the pork strips in batches until browned on all sides (Image 3) and remove from the pan.
+You can drain on paper towels to retain the crispy texture.

 Then, keep the heat on medium and add more oil to the pan.
-Next, saute the snow peas until soft about 6 minutes.
+Next, saute the snow peas until soft about 6 minutes (Image 4).

 Step 3: Mix It All Together

-Then, add the pork and sauce back into the pan with the snap peas.
+Then, add the pork and sauce back into the pan with the snap peas (Image 5).
 Finally, increase the heat to medium-high.
-Allow the sauce to thicken slightly and fully coat the pork and snap peas.
+Allow the sauce to thicken slightly and fully coat the pork and snap peas (Image 6).

 Step 4: Enjoy!

-Once cooked, this Sweet and Sour Pork dish should be kept in an airtight container in the refrigerator for up to 4 days.
+Once cooked, this Sweet and Sour Pork leftovers should be kept in an airtight container in the refrigerator for up to 4 days.
+When ready to eat, remove from the fridge and heat on the stovetop or in the microwave.

 You can find the full recipe below.
 If you make this recipe, please rate and review it in the comments, or share it with me on Instagram!